tonymullen/ups-website/src/partials/f16ics/hw/lab6-description.html.md

 </li>
 <li>
 If you want to have a different lower bound, you can offset the result by adding the minimum value to it.
 For example:

 <pre><code class="java">int randomNumber = randomGenerator.nextInt(10) + 1;
 // random number is now between 0+1 (inclusive) and 10+1 (exclusive),
 // or between 1 and 10 (inclusive) </pre></code>

-Check-in with us before moving on to ensure correctness, and switch partners.
+Check-in with the instructor before moving on to ensure correctness, and switch partners.
 </li>
 </ul>
 </li>